rgonzalez12/HelloSignTestApp/README.md

 # HelloSign Test Application

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-This application was created to test the HelloSign embedded for a hiring exercise.
+This application was created to test HelloSign embedded for a hiring exercise.